Cooking Boneless Chicken Breasts

 Okay, I'm gonna give a try tomorrow for lunch.
 We homeschool so we'll count this as a science experiment ;).
 I am giving quick tips on our cookware and stoneware at our Fall Kick-Off this saturday, so I would love to be able to tell them about this.
 Thanks Jae for posting this!

-1. How long should I cook boneless chicken breasts?
+How long should I cook boneless chicken breasts on the grill?

-3. Can I use frozen boneless chicken breasts?
+Can I cook boneless chicken breasts from frozen?

 Similar Pampered Chef Threads